Constraining ultra light fermionic dark matter with Milky-Way observations: Introduction

-In order to solve some of the galactic puzzles at small scales that permeates the WIMP paradigm, new proposals like fuzzy dark matter \ref{fuzzy}) and sterile neutrinos \ref{esteril}) have been introduced.
-Indeed, a plethora of ultra-light scalar candidates with properties similar to that of the axion have been postulated, called axion-like dark matter particles, fuzzy dark matter or simply Scalar Field dark matter \cite{Weinberg:1977ma,Wilczek:1977pj,Peccei:1977hh,Matos:1998vk,Matos:2000ss,Hu:2000ke,Marsh:2015xka,Hui:2016ltb}.
-Those are zero spin particles with masses ranging from $10^{-23}$ to $10^{-3}$ eV.
+To solve some of the galactic puzzles at small scales that permeate the WIMP paradigm, new proposals like fuzzy dark matter, sterile neutrinos or ultralight fermions have been introduced.
+Indeed, a plethora of ultra-light scalar candidates with properties similar to those of the axion have been postulated, called axion-like dark matter particles \cite{Weinberg:1977ma,Wilczek:1977pj,Peccei:1977hh,Marsh:2015xka}.
 Originally, the axion was proposed as a dynamical solution for the strong CP problem \cite{Weinberg:1977ma,Wilczek:1977pj,Peccei:1977hh}.
 It was soon realized that it could be a perfect dark matter candidate \cite{Ipser:1983mw} and for the last 40 years its mass and decay constant have been constrained.
-Surprisingly, it is still a viable candidate \cite{Tanabashi:2018oca}.
+Surprisingly, it is still a viable candidate \cite{ParticleDataGroup:2024cfk}.

+In a similar approach as for axion or axion-like particles, it was proposed an ultra-light scalar particle with masses of the order of $m \sim 10^{-23}$ eV \cite{Matos:1998vk,Matos:2000ss,Hu:2000ke,Hui:2016ltb}.
+In contrast to axions or ALPs, the scalar particle is minimally coupled to gravity and has no other interactions with baryonic matter apart from the gravitational one.
+This proposal has been named fuzzy dark matter or scalar field dark matter (SFDM).

-In a different approach, an ultra-light scalar particle, $m \sim 10^{-23}$ eV, minimally coupled to gravity without any interaction with the standard model of particles was proposed as a viable dark matter candidate \cite{Matos:1998vk,Matos:2000ss,Hu:2000ke}.
-One virtue of this proposal is the emergence of a natural cutt-off in the power spectrum \cite{Matos:2000ss}.
-Thus, no small halos exists in SFDM solving the "missing satellite" problem.
-Furthermore, in this models, the halos are modelled by the self-gravitating system made of ultra-light scalar fields.
-In the particular case of complex scalar fields, those structures are the so called Boson Stars (BS).
-For a scalar field mass of the order $m \sim 10^{-23}$ eV, the resulting BS have typical masses of $M \sim 10^{11}M_\odot$ and their radii are of several kiloparsecs, making these boson stars suitable dark matter halo models \cite{Bernal:2010zz,UrenaLopez:2010ur}.
+One virtue of this proposal is the emergence of a natural cut-off in the power spectrum \cite{Matos:2000ss}.
+Thus, no small halos exist in the SFDM model solving the "missing satellite" problem.
+Furthermore, in these models, the halos are described as self-gravitating systems composed of ultra-light scalar fields.
+In the particular case of complex scalar fields, these structures are known as Boson Stars (BS).
+For a scalar field mass of the order $m \sim 10^{-23}$ eV, the resulting BS have typical masses of $M \sim 10^{11} M_\odot$ and radii of several kiloparsecs, making them suitable as dark matter halo models. \cite{Bernal:2010zz,UrenaLopez:2010ur}.

 Furthermore, BS are regular at $r=0$ and thus, there is no "core-cusp" problem \cite{Bernal:2005hw}.
 In other words, ultra light bosonic particles might be free of some of the $\Lambda$-CDM problems.
+However, it has been shown that, at small radii, within the SFDM model, more massive dark matter halos have denser cores than their CDM counterparts.
+Consequently, SFDM would require stronger baryonic feedback than CDM \cite{Robles:2018fur} to avoid the 'too big to fail' problem.